pierreroth64/loraboard/README.md

 This web app subscribes to the previously configured PubNub service and decodes and displays live data.

-You'll have to change the *PUBNUB_CHANNEL* and *PUBNUB_SUBSCRIBE_KEY* variables in the source code to point to your pubnub channel.
+You'll have to change the *PubNub channel and subscribe key* point to your pubnub account.
+Just open, the popup window to enter your PubNub credentials (click on Details and then Setup icon)

 Install the dependencies:

 ```